Do You Have to Discard Sourdough Starter Daily?

 7 Sourdough Discard Bread Recipes

-If you have a new starter or if you struggle to maintain your current starter, I recommend these sourdough recipes.
+If you have a new starter or if you struggle to maintain your current starter, I recommend the following sourdough recipes.
 These recipes make beautiful bread with a combination of discard and commercial yeast, making them a great option for beginning bakers.
+When you opt for recipes like these, you can discard sourdough starter daily without waste.

 Honey Wheat and Rye Sourdough Sandwich Bread